 The page count for a single Manga Audition entry is 31 pages or less.
 (This page count may change depending on the round so always check the round announcement page).

 The aim of the Audition is to demonstrate your ability to direct an effective narrative through an entertaining story.
 Consequently, the shorter the page count, the easier it is to achieve this goal.
 It’s the quality of this ability, rather than the quantity that counts.

 2.2 Canvas size

-• When using “B4” size paper: Draw directly onto paper.
-The drawing area (the “box” within the Trim lines) of a B4 page should be Width: 220mm x Height: 310mm – inclusive of Main Content area plus a Trim Margin of 20mm.
-“20mm” Trim Margin MAY be trimmed off when printing in a reduced size (e.g. tankobon), so do not draw anything of importance in that area.
-Use this area if you would like detail to run off the page.
+- When using “B4” size paper: The drawing area (Final trimmed artwork) of a B4 page should be Width: 220mm x Height: 310mm, Main Content area of 180mmx270, with a Trim Margin of 20mm.
+NOTE*“20mm” Trim Margin MAY be trimmed off when printing in a reduced size (e.g. tankobon), so do not draw anything of importance in that area.
+Use this area if you would like details to run off the page.

 2.3 Working in digital

 - Please follow the same dimensions stated in 2.2 Canvas size.

 - All digital drawing tools are welcome in SMA (Clip studio, Manga studio, GIMP, Adobe Photoshop, Medibang, Paint, etc).